PillowD/autohotkey/README.md

 v2_2 of 3_a function that thows an error ;  function that thows an error working code

-v2_3 of 3_a function that try-catches an error ; function that try-catches an error
+v2_3 of 3_a function that try-catches an error ; function that try-catches an error working code

 v2_A_Cursor ;   Report cursor type when you click the mouse working code